Allan Nevins: Career

 During World War II, Professor Nevins taught (as Harmsworth Professor of American History) at Oxford University from 1940 to 1941.
 In 1942, he published America: The Story of A Free People (with Henry Steele Commager, reworked and republished in 1954).
 Nevins served as special representative of the Office of War Information in Australia and New Zealand in 1943–1944, and in 1945–1946 worked in London as chief public affairs officer at the American embassy.

 Upon returning to Columbia, Nevins began working on a multi-volume series on the American Civil War.
-The first volume The Ordeal of Union (1947) won the Bancroft Prize and a $10,000 Scribners Literary Prize.
+The first volume The Ordeal of The Union (1947) won the Bancroft Prize and a $10,000 Scribners Literary Prize.
 In 1948 Nevins created the first oral history program to operate on an institutionalized basis in the U.S., which continues as Columbia University's Center for Oral History.
 In addition to publishing four more volumes of the Civil War series, Nevins reworked the Rockefeller biography to cast a more favorable light upon the magnate.
 In 1954 with Frank Hill, Nevins published the first of a three-volume biography of Henry Ford and the Ford Motor Company, Ford: The Times, the Man, and the Company.

 From May 6, 1938, until August 18, 1957, Nevins hosted a 15-minute radio show Adventures in Science, which covered a wide variety of medical and scientific topics, and was broadcast as a segment of CBS' Adult Education Series various days, usually in the late afternoon.

 After retiring from Columbia, Nevins relocated to California, where he worked as senior researcher at the Huntington Library in San Marino, and also returned to Oxford from 1964 to 1965.
 Nevins also publicly supported John F. Kennedy in the 1960 Presidential Campaign and wrote an introduction for Kennedy's Profiles in Courage.
 Nevins headed the national Civil War Centennial Commission, edited its 15-volume Impact series and finished the final volumes of his eight-volume series on the American Civil War.
 He also published Herbert H. Lehman and His Era (1963) and James Truslow Adams: Historian of the American Dream (1968).

 In 1966, Nevins received the Golden Plate Award of the American Academy of Achievement.

 As an historian, Nevins supervised more than 100 doctoral dissertations, published over 50 books and possibly more than 1000 articles, as well as serving as president of the American Historical Association, the Society of American Historians, and the American Academy of Arts and Letters.